DDieterich/DTGen/src/README.txt

 DTGen Un-install:
 -----------------
    -) Remove the DTGen application from APEX
+   -) Remove the DTGEN workspace from APEX
-   -) Review and optionally edit "uninstall.sql"
+      (May need to login as "ADMIN" using workspace "INTERNAL") -) Review and optionally edit "uninstall.sql"
       (Values for variables OWNERNAME, OWNERPASS, and TSPACE) -) sqlplus system/password @uninstall